Exo Skryer: A JAX-accelerated sub-stellar atmospheric retrieval framework: Retrieval Model Examples

 \section{Retrieval Model Examples}

 In this section, I apply \textit{Exo Skryer} across a variety of contemporary retrieval scenarios already published in the literature, or typical scenarios encountered by practitioners in the field.
 This allows a benchmark of the \textit{Exo Skryer} framework to check that it is producing consistent results to other models.
-In addition, I publish the start-to-end completion time of each model.
+I also state the start-to-end completion time of each model.
 For brevity, I primarily focus on parameter estimation and not Bayesian evidence or model comparison for each scenario.
+In Table. \ref{tab:ret}, I provide an overview of the retrieval setup, as well as the end-to-end runtime for each experiment.